reactjs/react.dev/src/content/learn/you-might-not-need-an-effect.md

 }
 ```

-Normally, React preserves the state when the same Component is rendered in the same spot. **By passing `userId` as a `key` to the `Profile` component, you're asking React to treat two `Profile` Components with different `userId` as two different Components that should not share any state.** Whenever the key (which you've set to `userId`) changes, React will recreate the DOM and [reset the state](/learn/preserving-and-resetting-state#option-2-resetting-state-with-a-key) of the `Profile` Component and all of its children.
+Normally, React preserves the state when the same Component is rendered in the same spot. **By passing `userId` as a `key` to the `Profile` Component, you're asking React to treat two `Profile` Components with different `userId` as two different Components that should not share any state.** Whenever the key (which you've set to `userId`) changes, React will recreate the DOM and [reset the state](/learn/preserving-and-resetting-state#option-2-resetting-state-with-a-key) of the `Profile` Component and all of its children.
 Now the `comment` field will clear out automatically when navigating between profiles.

 Note that in this example, only the outer `ProfilePage` Component is exported and visible to other files in the project.
 Components rendering `ProfilePage` don't need to pass the key to it: they pass `userId` as a regular prop.
 The fact `ProfilePage` passes it as a `key` to the inner `Profile` Component is an implementation detail.